BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 5) Go to the line you want to comment on/make a suggestion
 6) Click on the small blue `+` sign (you can select multiple lines by dragging the `+` sign down)
 7) Add a comment or a suggestion (`+/-` sign)
-8) Click on *Start a review* (if it's the first comment/suggestion, otherwise click on *Add review comment/suggestion*)*
+8) **Important** Click on *Start a review* (if it's the first comment/suggestion, otherwise click on *Add review comment/suggestion*)
-9) Repeat until happy ...
+9) Add all your comments/suggestions
 10) Once done, go to the top and click *Finish your review*
 11) You add an overall comment if you like
 12) Select the required follow-up - *Comment/Approve/Request changes*. *Request changes* will probably be the most common option, especially at the beginning of the PR
+13) Wait for the developer to reply/accept suggestions/implement changes (described in the [Pull Request Review as a Developer](#pull-request-review-as-a-reviewer) section)
+14) Repeat steps 1-13 as many times as necessary
+15) Approve the PR once your are happy the status of the code

-- - Submitting comments/suggestions this way, all your comments/suggestions will be marked as *Pending* and submitted only once at the very end of this PR round.
+- Submitting comments/suggestions this way, all your comments/suggestions will be marked as *Pending* and submitted only once at the very end of this PR round.
     - Clicking on *Add single comment* instead of *Add review comment/suggestion* would send a separate notification for each comment to everyone following the repository.

 - You can also comment on the PR request as a whole on the main PR request page
     - For example, ask the author for more PR descriptions, links to test results, etc.